 New display products, such as the Labyrinth tower and Emma podium have been introduced to support a more contemporary, high street browsing aesthetic and match the combined materials, colour scheme, and aesthetics of original products.

 We have also introduced new seating to the library to add a sense familiar, domestic, contemporary modernity to the library.
 Included in this selection is the Hay compact tub chair as shown below.

 We embrace the growing focus on “Green” public procurement.
 The project in Verrières-le-Buisson is an example of a refurbishment project where sustainable thinking positively influenced the budget.
-This said, we must consider that sometimes recycling or up-cycling matches, or in a small amount of cases, exceeds the cost of buying new, however, when we work within the circular economy correctly, the environment and carbon reduction always wins!
+This said, we must consider that sometimes recycling or up-cycling matches, or in a small amount of cases, exceeds the cost of buying new.

 To off set some of the cost of buying new, we are supporting the circular economy by suggesting upcycling projects.
 This is not always possible so we ensure the products we design, manufacture and buy are all produced in line with our strict “design to last” ethos, ensuring products are robust, fit for purpose and at end of life can be easily dismantled and recycled (or hopefully upcycled!) rather than producing massive carbon impact by reaching landfill.

 Our design team from BC Intérieur were part of the entire process of refurbishing Verrières-le-Buisson Public Library – from start to finish.

 Here, we demonstrate our work of rebuilding existing shelving systems as well as implementing new round shelving systems with castors.

 We have ensured that the library has gotten more out of its budget, and by reusing and upcycling products, we have managed to reduce the environmental impact.